shakyShane/gulp-svg-sprites/README.md

 });
 ```

-##Symbols mode
+## Symbols mode
-Pass `mode: "symbols"` to output SVG data as this [CSS TRICKS article](http://css-tricks.com/svg-symbol-good-choice-icons/) outlines.
+Pass `mode: "symbols"` to output SVG data as this [CSS Tricks article](http://css-tricks.com/svg-symbol-good-choice-icons/) outlines.
-You'll get an SVG file & a preview file showing how to use it.
+You'll get an SVG file and a preview file showing how to use it.

 ```js
 gulp.task('sprites', function () {